VIM is awesome

 The most important thing to realize as soon as Vim starts up is understand in what mode is working.
 There are 4 MAIN modes:

-2. Insert: upon pressing i you will enter insert mode.
+- Insert: upon pressing i you will enter insert mode.
 In this mode you will be able to freerly edit the file.
+Insert mode can also be activated by pressing INS on a full-size keyboard.
 Two very useful sub-commands are: a will turn on instert mode and move the cursor after the current character. o will turn on insert mode and move the cursor one line below.

 The golden rule: if you do not know in which mode you are in, or if you want to go back to normal mode just press ESC.
 You will find that when you will be more used to using Vim, the ESC key will be on of the most used on your keyboard.